nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-* `listBook/listPerson` followed by `return 1 b/2` returns the 2nd book in the book list from the 1st person in the user records.
+* `listBook/listPerson` followed by `return 1 b/2` returns the 2nd book in the book list from the 1st person in the person list.

 #### Clearing all entries : `clear`

-Clears all entries from ExpressLibrary.
+Deletes all persons and books from ExpressLibrary.

 Format: `clear`